JulsdL/Beyhond-ChatGPT/chainlit.md

 ### 💌 Your Thoughts

 As I take my first steps with the AI Maker Space Cohort #2, I'm filled with excitement for what lies ahead.
 LLM Explorer is just the beginning.
 Here's to the many discoveries and creations that await us on this AI odyssey!

-# Beyond ChatGPT

-This Chainlit app was created following instructions from [this repository!](https://github.com/AI-Maker-Space/Beyond-ChatGPT)